Computer Use and Internet Safety Policy

 Filtering

-OPL uses software that limits exposure to some Internet materials that may be considered obscene, offensive, or harmful by local community standards.
-To the extent possible, the software will be used to block Internet sites that could be offensive and harmful to minors.
-However, it must be noted that filtering software may not block all information that may be harmful to minors or visual depictions of materials deemed obscene or child pornography.
+OPL uses software that limits exposure to some internet materials that may be considered obscene, offensive, or harmful as defined by applicable state and/or federal laws.
+Software is used to block internet sites that could be harmful to minors to the extent possible.
+Filtering software may not block all information that may be harmful to minors or has visual depictions of materials deemed obscene or child sexual abuse.
 Filtering software may also block content that is deemed appropriate.

-Any patron over the age of 19 who wishes to have access to an unfiltered computer must submit a request, and to the extent practical, staff will disable filtering.
+Any patron over the age of 19 who wishes to have access to an unfiltered computer must submit a request to staff for consideration.

 Internet Access by Minors

-Parents and guardians are responsible for monitoring their child’s Internet sessions.
-Filtering software may not be able to filter all information that parents and guardians may deem harmful to minors.
+Parents and guardians are responsible for monitoring their minors’ computer and internet sessions.
+Filtering software may not be able to filter all information that parents and legal guardians may deem harmful to minors.

 IMPLEMENTATION:

-OPL staff and security shall have the responsibility to enforce this policy.
+OPL staff and security are responsible for enforcing this policy.

-Violations of this policy will result in loss of library privileges or access.
+Violations of this policy could result in loss of library privileges or access.
 Unlawful activities will be referred to the appropriate legal authority.

 Approved by the Board of Trustees